marigold-dev/training-nft-4/solution/app/src/README.md

 ## Update in `App.tsx`

-We forget about `token_id == 0` and fetch back all tokens.
+We just need to fetch the token_id == 0.
-Replace the function `refreshUserContextOnPageReload` by the following content
+Replace the function `refreshUserContextOnPageReload` by

 ```typescript
 const refreshUserContextOnPageReload = async () => {